sabereen/fum-cloud-shop/README.md

 If you want to run the module as a containerize microservice, you'll need to install [Docker](https://www.docker.com).

 * In order to use this as a microservice in your project, you'll need a MongoDB container with the name `mongo`.
 This is the name that should be resolved to the IP address of the mongoDB container.
 If you'd like to change that, you'll need to modify the `uri` parameter in `config.ts`, accordingly.
-* In order to use this as a microservice in your project, you'll need a MongoDB container with the name `auth`.
-This is the name that should be resolved to the IP address of the mongoDB container.
+* In order to use this as a microservice in your project, you'll need a Sayid/authentiq service container with the name `auth`.
+This is the name that should be resolved to the IP address of the Sayid/authentiq container.
 If you'd like to change that, you'll need to modify the `uri` parameter in `config.ts`, accordingly.
 * We provide a `docker-compose.yml` file that includes everything needed to launch the system.
 You may use either of `docker-compose` or `docker swarm` to setup the system for production easily!
 * Although the Dockerfile has been provided, **you do not need to make your own copy of the image**, if you do not need to modify the source.
 The latest version for *Linux/amd64* is always built [automatically](https://docs.docker.com/docker-hub/builds/) and pushed to the [DockerHub repository](https://hub.docker.com/r/fumcloudshop/accountma).
 It is addressable with the `latest` tag `fumcloudshop/accountma`.
 Since there might be other versions in the future and latest would point to those new versions, we recommend that you use version explicit tags  to keep consistency.
 * If you want to make your own copy of the image, clone it on the target platform and `cd` to the cloned repository.
 Then run `docker build -t $DOCKER_ACC/$DOCKER_REPO:$IMG_TAG .` to build the image locally.
 Then, you may push it to [DockerHub](https://docs.docker.com/docker-hub/repos/) after building is complete.